GeekyGhost/Little-Geeky-s-Learning-UI/README.md

   - Ensure audio libraries are installed
   - Try switching to system voices in the settings

-- **Document processing issues**:
+- **Image Creator doesn't work**:
-  - Ensure PyMuPDF is properly installed
+  - Verify you have models in the `Checkpoints` folder
-  - Check if document is password protected
+  - Check for GPU memory issues if you have a GPU
-  - Verify file format is supported (PDF, PNG, JPG)
+  - Try lowering image dimensions or steps in the UI

 - **For log file access**:
   - Look in `logs/little_geeky.log` for detailed error messages